-As of December 31, 2023, LaCasa of Goshen, Inc. and Subsidiaries owned and operated 357 units of affordable rental housing and related commercial space.
-LaCasa of Goshen, Inc. owns 322 of those units, and the remaining 35 units are owned by a limited partnership further described below.
-The LaCasa of Goshen, Inc.-owned units include a 28-unit development with 1 commercial unit known as Shoots & Hattle, a 35-unit multifamily renovated school known as Roosevelt Center, a 52-unit multi-family project which primarily serves senior citizens known as Water Tower Apartments, a 72-unit multi-family project known as Arbor Ridge Apartments, 42 units of Permanent Supportive Housing, two 10-unit multi-family residential buildings, one 6-unit multi-family building, one 8-unit multi-family building, 55 scattered-site rental units and 3 units of commercial space.
+As of December 31, 2024, LaCasa of Goshen, Inc. and Subsidiaries owned and operated 362 units of affordable rental housing and related commercial space.
+LaCasa of Goshen, Inc. owns 327 of those units, and the remaining 35 units are owned by a limited partnership further described below.
+The LaCasa of Goshen, Inc.-owned units include a 28-unit development with one commercial unit known as Shoots & Hattle, a 35-unit multifamily renovated school known as Roosevelt Center, a 52-unit multi-family project which primarily serves senior citizens known as Water Tower Place Apartments, a 72-unit multi-family project known as Arbor Ridge Apartments, 44 units of Permanent Supportive Housing, three 10-unit multi-family residential buildings, two 8-unit multi-family buildings, 47 scattered-site rental units and 3 units of commercial space.
 All housing and commercial units are located in Elkhart County, Indiana.
-The Permanent Supportive Housing is operated in collaboration with Oaklawn, the community mental health center who provides case management and other supportive services for tenants in those units.
+The permanent supportive housing is operated in collaboration with Oaklawn, the community mental health center who provides case management and other supportive services for tenants in those units.
 Commercial units are primarily leased to other social service agencies who utilize the space to provide services to their clients.